MettG/mq4_trade_boi/README.md

 ## Usage

-Write your own order management logic in data.rb and specify which data to save in mql4 file_lib.mqh, all mql4 objects are in objects.lib to easily gather data.
-MAKE SURE TO SPECIFIY WHERE THE DATA IS BEING SAVED (create a new folder called 'data')
+Write your own order management logic in data.rb and specify which data to save in mql4 main file, all mql4 objects are in objects.lib to easily gather data.
+MAKE SURE TO SPECIFIY WHERE THE DATA IS BEING SAVED (create a new folder called 'data') And check main.rb to see how the program reads from the folder to build a new instance of Trade Boi.

 ## Development